Dan Shor: Acting

 Shor's studies continued at the Davis Center for Performing Arts at the City College of New York and at the London Academy of Music and Dramatic Art in England.

-While in London, he appeared with Nigel Planer in Ann Jellicoe's punk rock musical play The Sport Of My Mad Mad Mother at The Roundabout Theater.
-After leaving London for Los Angeles (due to his casting in the title role in the ABC mini-series Studs Lonigan), he produced and reprised his role in his own version of Jellicoe's play, changing the setting from London to New York.
-Three months later, the set from the production was used in Billy Idol's classic music video for the song "Dancing With Myself".
+While in London, he appeared with Nigel Planer in Ann Jellicoe's punk rock musical play The Sport of My Mad Mad Mother at The Roundabout Theater.
+After leaving London for Los Angeles (due to his casting in the title role in the mini-series Studs Lonigan), he produced and reprised his role in his own version of Jellicoe's play, changing the setting from London to New York.
+Three months later, the set from the production was used in Billy Idol's music video for the song "Dancing with Myself".

 Shor's acting credits include Air Force One, Bill and Ted's Excellent Adventure, Tron, Red Rock West, and John Huston's Wise Blood.
-Television films and mini-series include Friendly Fire, Elvis and the Colonel: The Untold Story and The Blue and the Gray (for which Shor won a People's Choice Award).
-He was a series regular on Cagney and Lacey and several other television series as well as numerous guest star appearances including a Ferengi doctor on Star Trek: The Next Generation, a role he reprised seven years later on Star Trek: Voyager.
+Television films and mini-series include Friendly Fire, Elvis and the Colonel: The Untold Story, and The Blue and the Gray (for which Shor won a People's Choice Award).
+He was a series regular on Cagney and Lacey and several other television series, and he had numerous guest star appearances, including a Ferengi doctor on Star Trek: The Next Generation, a role he reprised seven years later on Star Trek: Voyager.
 In 1983, he starred in the band Kansas' music video "Fight Fire with Fire" and made appearances in their "Everybody's My Friend" video.
 Shor's stage performances in Los Angeles and San Diego have brought him eight Drama-Logue and LA Weekly performance awards.

-Shor recently returned to the continental U.S. after living and working in the Northern Mariana Islands of the Western Pacific since 2003.
-In addition to running his production company, ShodaVision, he remains active in New York theater and was recently involved (as an actor) with the experimental conversational play "Outpost".
+Shor recently returned to the continental U.S. after living and working in the Northern Mariana Islands since 2003.
+In addition to running his production company ShodaVision, he remains active in New York theater, including the experimental conversational play "Outpost".

 He has continued with stage work at the Guthrie Theater in Minneapolis and at the Pittsburgh Public Theater.

 Writing, directing

 In 1995, Shor directed for the LA Diversified Theater Company, a multi-cultural theater alliance.
-He directed the Ovation Award winning production of He Who Gets Slapped starring Bud Cort at the Hudson Theater, as well as productions at the LA Theater Center, Company of Angels, Court, Zephyr, Two Roads and LA Jewish theaters.
-His productions have received more than 30 Dramalogue, Ovation and LA Weekly awards.
+He directed the Ovation Award winning production of He Who Gets Slapped starring Bud Cort at the Hudson Theater, as well as productions at the LA Theater Center, Company of Angels, Court, Zephyr, Two Roads, and LA Jewish theaters.
+His productions have received more than 30 Dramalogue, Ovation, and LA Weekly awards.

-Shor's credits include two screenplays co-written with Czech film director Jiri Weiss.
-Shor has worked in videos and shows including "Life On Film: Rock", "Ecomaniacs", "State of Liberty", "Fish Out of Water" and over 30 short videos for the Saipan and Guam Visitors Channels.
+Shor's credits include two screenplays co-written with Czech film director Jiri Weiss, and he has worked in over 30 short videos for the Saipan and Guam Visitors Channels.
 His recent work includes Bigfoot Entertainment and Fashion TV's reality show Screen Test.
 He has also taught acting at the International Academy of Film and Television in Cebu, Philippines.